launchdarkly/ld-relay/README.md

 ## When should I use the LaunchDarkly Relay Proxy?

-To learn more about appropriate use cases for the Relay Proxy, read [Should I use the Relay Proxy?](https://docs.launchdarkly.com/home/advanced/relay-proxy#should-i-use-the-relay-proxy).
+To learn more about appropriate use cases for the Relay Proxy, read [Determining whether to use the Relay Proxy](https://docs.launchdarkly.com/home/relay-proxy/determining).

 ## Getting started